kjlj/scRNA-seq_VDJ/docs/igblast_setup.md

 cat TR*J.fasta > imgt_tr_j_human.fasta
 ```

-Finally, the fasta description lines (the lines that start with '>') must be adjusted to the format needed for IgBLAST.
-This uses the `edit_imgt_file,pl` that is provided as part of `IgBLAST` to remove some of the details from the IMGT descriptions and retains just the gene name:
+Finally, the fasta description lines (the lines that start with '>') must be adjusted to the format needed for `IgBLAST`.
+This is done with the `edit_imgt_file,pl` that is provided as part of `IgBLAST` which removes some of the details from the IMGT descriptions but retains the gene name:
 ```
 cd ~/data/apps/ncbi-igblast-1.21.0/references/